 - Under “Payment options,” pick “Yes” to pay a bill you just received.
 You must be logged into your Tax Center profile or use the Letter ID found at the top of your bill to pay this tax online.

 Pay in person

-You can pay the Realty Transfer Tax in person when you file the deed with the Records Department in City Hall (Room 111).
-The Records Department only accepts cash, certified checks, or money orders for this tax.
+You can pay the Realty Transfer Tax in person when you file the deed with the Department of Records in City Hall (Room 111).

 Pay by mail